djwrisley/RLAC/_pages/assessmentS26.md

 - Critical analyses of tools, methods, or course readings

 **Submission Dates:**
-- Response 1: Friday, March 7
+- Response 1: TBA
-- Response 2: Friday, April 18
+- Response 2: TBA
-- Response 3: Friday, April 25
+- Response 3: TBA
-- Response 4: Friday, May 16

 ---

-### Three Assignments (45% total — 15% each)
+### Three Assignments (60% total — 20% each)

 These two open-ended assignments apply course methods to new contexts and texts.

 **Purpose:** To develop practical skills in computational text analysis and to practice critical thinking and evaluation about technology and humanities data.

 **Format and Length:**
-- Approximately 1,500 words each (plus visualizations)
+- Approximately 1,500-2,000 words each (plus visualizations)
 - Combines written analysis with digital outputs or demonstrations
 - Published on your course website
 - Media-rich format combining text, images, and/or interactive elements